fschur/fschur.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Assuming the role of Group Coordinator for the Seminar on Statistics, succeeding Christoph Schultheiss.
+Assuming the role of group coordinator for the Seminar on Statistics, succeeding Christoph Schultheiss.